 Norfolk: Billingford near Diss

-BILLINGFORD, alias PYRLESTON, on the north side of the vale of the Waveney, 4 miles E. of Diss, has in its parish 219 souls, and about 1000 acres of land, mostly belonging to Geo.
-St. Vincent Wilson, Esq., lord of the manor and patron of the rectory, valued in the King's Book at £9, and now enjoyed by the Rev. Augustus Cooper, B.A., of Syleham.
-The glebe is 20A.
+BILLINGFORD, alias PYRLESTON, on the north side of the vale of the Waveney, 4 miles E. of Diss, has in its parish 199 inhabitants, and about 1000 acres of land, mostly belonging to Geo.
+Holt Wilson, Esq., lord of the manor and patron of the rectory, valued in the King's Book at £9, and now at £365 with that of Little Thorpe annexed to it, and in the incumbency of the Rev. Augustus Cooper, B.A., of Syleham.
+The glebe here is 20A.
 2R.
 13P., and the tithes were commuted in 1842, for £296.
 10s. per annum.
-The Church (St. Leonard,) had formerly a square tower.

 These pages are for personal use only.
 They may not be copied, and the links within them may not be harvested for use on your own web pages.
 Please see the Copyright Notice.

 See also the Billingford near Diss parish page.

 Copyright © Pat Newby.